cseanburns/research-notebook/source/_posts/2013-07-20-peerj-research.markdown

     No  Yes
      3  12

-Fifteen peer review histories is not sufficient for my analysis.
+Sixteen peer review histories is not sufficient for my analysis.
 Since I want to perform an analysis of 30 articles, I will collect a second round of data by taking another random sample with replacement, using random.org.
 I'm sampling with replacement in